 If your partner works for more than 24 hours a week this may affect your eligibility for income-based support.

 You can claim Income Support if your savings are worth £16,000 or less.
 The value of your home is usually ignored.
 Normally, you can’t get Income Support if you work 16 or more hours a week, or if your partner works more than 24 hours a week.
-Some of your earnings from work are disregarded for this benefit.
-This is typically £5, £10 or £20 of your weekly earnings depending on your circumstances.

 If you receive Income Support, the amount won’t be reduced if you or your partner claim Disability Living Allowance, Personal Independence Payment or Attendance Allowance – in fact, you may become eligible for more.